 from the website “Tripadvisor” reviewing holiday sites, accommodation and

 restaurants to focus on ellipsis.
+Ellipsis

-is pre-taught using sentence level examples
+is pre-taught using sentence level examples and field

 specific lexis is reactivated/fed in during a warm up discussion about the

-learners’ own holiday experiences
+learners’ own holiday experiences.
+After gist

 comprehension (what type of place is being reviewed?
 A hotel?
 A museum? etc